Skip to Content

 • Location: 6690 216 St, Langley City

 I have visited Glow each Christmas, and what I love is they change the light display each year to keep you coming back.
-In 2017, the exhibit featured an amazing 210-foot lighted tunnel that danced to Christmas music.

 As well as their light display, the indoor event includes live entertainment, a visit with Santa, food trucks, and an excellent selection of vendors offering local goods.
 This event is great for families and wheelchair friendly.